overington/cv/template/CV/parts/objective.md

-Looking for an internship in software engineering and machine learning, where I will be able to use my creative background along with my analytical skills to develop and enhance software projects in a modern and innovative environment.
+Searching for an internship in software engineering and machine learning, to increase my awareness in areas like computer vision, transfer learning.
+I would like be able to use my creative background along with my analytical skills to develop and enhance software projects in a modern and innovative environment.